chrios/WebVirtMaster/README.md

 To install:

-Ensure your web server has php-libvirt installed. (you may need to build it as packages are not commonly available)
+Ensure your web server has php-libvirt installed.
+You may need to build it as packages are not commonly available.

+Modify application/views/test/header.php with your connection URI (if not connecting to libvirt on localhost).

-Run the builtin php webserver in the git repo base directory (php -S localhost:80)
+Run the builtin php webserver in the git repo base directory (php -S localhost:80).

 Have fun!